 Nostalgic family connections

 Oh, this is really sneaky!
-Research assures menu makers that when they can pull in the thought of a beloved family member, Bam!, sales soar.
+Research assures menu makers that sales soar when they can pull in the thought of a beloved family member, Bam!.
 Recognize the trick when you see Grandma’s Famous Meatloaf on a menu or Aunt Millie’s Apple Cobbler.

 Not only has that been designed to assure you of a perfect food experience, but it also makes you nostalgic.
 If you’re not paying attention, those feelings can be overwhelming to the point of jacking up the final tab to a whole lot more than you ever planned to spend.

-This is very common in an ethnic restaurant.
-Instead of an Italian restaurant offering Lasagna for example, if the name is expanded to include a region or area of Italy, we assume a better outcome.
+This is very common in ethnic restaurants.
+Instead of an Italian restaurant offering lasagna for example, if the name is expanded to include a region or area of Italy, we assume a better outcome.
 Hey, it’s Authentic Lasagna from Northern Italy, which of course makes it worth at least a few more bucks.